 “Work or Long-term Stay” is a stay which is not applicable to Temporary Visitor.

 After the COE is issued, you need to apply for entry visa with the COE at the Japan Embassy/Consulate-General (or visa processing agency in the country) and then fly to Japan with the entry visa and COE.
 You will receive RESIDENCE CARD (在留カード) at the airport immigration counter.
-You may stay in Japan during the period of stay stated on the card and engage in the activity within the limits of what is allowed under the visa status.
-You can extend the period of stay by applying for EXTENSION of VISA STATUS (or “Visa Renewal”) or you may apply for CHANGE of VISA STATUS if your activity in Japan
+You may stay in Japan until the date of expiry stated on the card as long as you engage in the activity allowed under the visa status granted.

 COE APPLICATION